Houdini 20.5 Nodes Geometry nodes

 The only supported Shape is Screen.
 Mode supports Brush, Drag, Contract/expand, and Rotate.
 Other shapes and modes are not available, because they require triangles.
 The Static Friction attribute is mainly relevant in conjunction with grains.

 Imagine, you have created a sand simulation.
 Now you want to pile up the particles and clean up the area.
 Make sure that the brush is in Damped mode and Live Simulation is active.
 Set Input Frame to the frame you want to work on.
 Select the brush node and press Enter in the viewport to activate the brush.
-Press LMB and move the particles towards the area where you want to pile the particles.
+Press and move the particles towards the area where you want to pile the particles.
 You might want to increase Static Friction for better results.

 Once you're finished, change the mode to Settle to release the particles and minimize gaps.
 Repeat the process of brushing and settling if necessary.
 Click Set Rest State to save your work.